Battle of Kaidanowo: Battle

 Lambert mounted a pursuit, catching them at Kaidanowo, where he destroyed most of the detachment.

 The Russian cavalry charge proved devastating, as the unseasoned 22nd Lithuanian Infantry Regiment did not withstand it and retreated.
 The regiment's commander, Stanisław Czapski, tried to halt the retreat and even shot insubordinate soldiers, but his actions were unable to rectify the situation.
-All three Lithuanian regiments suffered losses.
+All three Polish-Lithuanian regiments suffered losses.

 Kossecki and about 100 of his cavalry escaped back to Minsk.

 Aftermath

 Of the 22nd Lithuanian Infantry Regiment, a mere 30 officers and 53 soldiers remained.
 Stanisław Czapski was awarded the Legion of Honour by Napoleon due to his effort in this battle.

 The 18th Lithuanian Uhlan Regiment survived this battle, which was its first, relatively unscathed, as it managed to evade Russian capture and retreated towards Berezina.

 Bronikowski and about 1,000 men evacuated Minsk and, including about 500 men of the 7th Württembergian Infantry Regiment, marched to Barysaw.
 A number of civilians of the administration together with many soldiers escaped to Vilnius, where they caused a panic because the inhabitants thought that the Russians were following them.